 Buy it at Acme Tools

 iQ Power Tools is not new to the market of dust-free cutting tools.
 They started awhile back with machines designed to cut larger stone or block.
 More recently, however, they introduced the iQ Power Tools iQTS244 Dry Cut Tile Saw.
-This saw is unique in that it cuts ceramic, porcelain, marble, and stone tile—all without water.
+This wall and floor tiling tool is unique in that it cuts ceramic, porcelain, marble, and stone tile—all without water.
 They do this through the use of both a unique 10-inch dry-cut tile saw blade and a completely integrated dust control system.
 If you cut tile, this is revolutionary.
 It allows you to cut tile inside or outside with no water and almost no dust discharge.
 In terms of cleanup alone you could easily save an hour per job.

 iQ Power Tools Dry Cut Tile Saw Features

 We not only had the iQ Power Tools Dry Cut Tile Saw here for review, we also got a chance to spend some one-on-one time with Paul Guth, vice president of research & development for iQ Power Tools.
 He gave us a quick once-over on the dry cut tile saw and also gave us some insights on some of the design goals.
 Of primary importance, the iQ Power Tools iQTS244 saw is 100% compliant with the new OSHA standard for respirable silica dust.
 To accomplish this, it uses a three-stage filtration system to capture up to 99.5% of the dust.
 You can actually see the three stages since the dust tray is divided accordingly into three sections:

 - First Stage: Heavy Debris Filtration

 - Third Stage: iQ Dura Bond Filter Cartridge (Super Fine Particles)